The Philippine Embassy in Berlin

 Nationals of certain countries are allowed to enter the Philippines without a visa for pleasure or business purposes for a period of stay of 59 days, 30 days, 14 days, 7 days or less, depending on their nationality and the existing bilateral agreements between the Philippines and their country.

-• Citizens or nationals of non-visa required countries under Executive Order 408 s.
+• Citizens or nationals of visa-free countries under Executive Order 408 s.
 1960 (E.O.
 408)

 • Holders of Hong Kong Special Administrative Region or Macau SAR passports (stay period not exceeding fourteen (14) days)

 Citizens of 157 countries can enter the Philippines visa-free for tourism/business purposes.
-Check the full list of visa-free-countries and the maximum length of stay for your nationality.
+Check the full list of visa-free countries and the maximum length of stay for your nationality.
 Citizens of countries not mentioned in the above list must apply for a visa.

 If you are a German passport-holder and wish to travel to the Philippines for tourism/business, you are eligible for the visa-free privilege provided that your stay in the Philippines does not exceed thirty (30) days.